 On Sunday Egypt's central bank injected $750 million to $1 billion into the banking system in a surprise operation aimed at clearing imports, head of the Egyptian Federation of Industries Mohamed El Sewedy told Reuters on Tuesday.

 Last month the central bank injected an initial $1 billion in a similar operation, Sewedy told Reuters previously.

 Egypt's reserves have tumbled from $36 billion in 2011 to $16.4 billion in October, and the country has been rationing dollars through weekly auctions to banks, keeping the pound artificially strong.

-Last week the central bank said it had changed the way it allocated dollars at its foreign exchange auctions.
+On Dec.
+3 the central bank said it had changed the way it allocated dollars at its foreign exchange auctions.
 It provided fewer banks with dollars but at higher allocations.

 Previously, banks in Egypt had been accustomed to receiving a regular quota of dollars at each foreign currency sale.
-Since the changes, some banks said they were declined dollars at the regular auctions.
+Since the changes, some banks have said they were declined dollars at the regular auctions.

 The country has been starved of foreign currency since a popular uprising in 2011 ousted autocrat Hosni Mubarak and drove away tourists and foreign investors.

 In February, the central bank imposed capital controls, limiting dollar-denominated deposits to $50,000 a month in an attempt to fight the black market.
 The move caused problems for importers, which could no longer source their foreign currency needs.